tymyrddin/purple/source/docs/lantern/dilemma/design/districts.md

 - Population Density: N/A (but heavily used by barges, fishermen, and launderers)
 - Infrastructure Quality: Very Low (it's a river; it does what it wants)
 - Political Influence: Medium (affects everyone; no one controls it)
-- Media Attention Multiplier: 1.2x (river stories are perennial favourites - floods, fires, curious objects floating by)
+- Media Attention Multiplier: 1.2x (river stories are perennial favourites: floods, fires, curious objects floating by)
 - Systemic Stressors:
     - Underinvestment: Dredging?
 Pollution control?
 That would cost money.
     - Interdependence: Every district depends on it for waste removal; some depend on it for water.